Symphorophilia (Disasters & Accidents)

 Overview

-Symphorophilia is a very rare paraphilic pattern in which sexual arousal is tied to witnessing, anticipating, or arranging a disaster or accident: classically a car crash, fire, or comparable catastrophe.
-The eroticisation typically centres on the suspenseful build-up and the moment of impact or destruction rather than on the suffering of any particular person.
-The term is well documented in reference catalogues but rests on only a thin clinical literature.
+Symphorophilia is a very rare paraphilia in which sexual arousal is tied to witnessing, anticipating, or arranging a disaster or accident, classically a car crash or a fire.
+The arousal usually centres on the suspenseful build-up and the moment of impact or destruction rather than on the suffering of any particular victim, and the APA Dictionary of Psychology defines it in terms of staging and watching such an event.
+The word is well attested in reference catalogues and rests on a thin clinical literature.
 This entry is descriptive, clinical, and non-explicit, and is included for completeness rather than instruction.

 History & origins